justin-tse/cs50/seminars/sql/README.md

 SELECT name FROM people WHERE license_plate IN
 (SELECT license_plate FROM courthouse_security_logs WHERE month = 7 AND day = 28
 AND hour = 10 AND minute >= 15 AND minute <= 25 AND activity = "exit");

-## Basic control
-- sqlite3 and then .open ??.db
-- sqlite3 ??.db
-In sqlite>  state
-- .help
-can see Usage for command-lines
-- .show
-Show the current values for various settings
-- .open ?OPTIONS? ?FILE?
-Close existing database and reopen FILE
-- .headers on|off
-Turn display of headers on or off